GEO vs SEO - What's the Difference and Do You Need Both?

 | Time to results | 3-6 months | 2-4 months for initial citations |

-| Conversion rate | 2.1% average from organic | 27% from AI referral traffic (13x higher) |
+| Conversion rate | Lower volume per visitor on average | Published studies show AI referral traffic converting several times higher |

 Where they overlap